 Your case should be dealt with as a small claim if you are claiming less than £10,000 from your landlord.
 The court decides how it will deal with your case.

-Legal aid isn't available for this type of court action.
+You can't get legal aid to help with this type of court action.

 Use Shelter's directory to find a housing adviser